 This feature will also cover cases of transient failure of a node containing objects with FTT=2 or higher.
 It is important to note here that the durability component might not be created if there is not enough space is available, and the feature will only take care of components that went absent on a per-site level in a stretched cluster configuration.
 An unplanned durability component will not be created if there’s a that already exists.

 The Enhanced vSAN data durability helps achieve two very important goals.
 Firstly, it maintains higher data durability by immediately storing the incremental data writes on an additional location in case of a one host failure to ensure the latest data will persevere in case of an additional node failure.
-Secondly, as a result, the time needed for the original component to regaining full levels of resilience is shorter because it is resynched using the newly created durability component.
+Secondly, as a result, the time needed for the original component to regain full levels of resilience is shorter because it is resynched using the newly created durability component.